mlcommons/medperf/docs/getting_started/data_owner_demo.md

 After executing the benchmark, you will submit a result to the MedPerf server.
 To do so, you have to find the target result generated UID.

 For our example, we will be submitting the result of UID `b1m4d1`.
-Theefore, run the following command:
+To do this, run the following command:

 ```bash
 medperf result submit --result b1m4d1